QubesOS/qubes-doc/InstallationGuide.md

     yum install knetworkmanager
     ```

 The last package (*knetworkmanager*) is needed only if one intends to use networking in Dom0, rather than in NetVM.
-However, as we're currently having problems with the NetVM working with our new Dom0 kernel in Alpha 2, we have decided to temporary withhold the release of a new NetVM package for Alpha 2, and so you must currently use networking in Dom0, and it's recommended to install this package.
-Rest assured, we will be working on getting NetVM back in the next version.

 1. Via the KDE "Start Menu", go to: Computer/System Settings/Appearance/Windows, and then choose **Plastik for Qubes** Window decoration plugin.